The Untamed (TV series): Pre-production and filming

-Pre-production of the drama took two and a half years; including writing and modifying of the script, establishing the world view structure and art concept, as well as building of sets.
+Pre-production of the drama took two and a half years, including writing and modifying of the script, establishing the world view structure and art concept, as well as building of sets.
 The project was first announced in March 2018.

-The series is co-directed by Zheng Weiwen and Chen Jialin; and the script written by a team consisting of Yang Xia, Deng Yaoyu, Ma Jing and Guo Guangyun.
-The main producers are credited to be Fang Feng, Yang Xia, Wang Chu and Liu Mingyi; while Yang Xia and Ji Peng serve as the art directors.
-The drama was filmed from April 2018 to August 2018 at Hengdian World Studios and Guizhou.
-Two weeks before filming, the cast gathered for script reading sessions and underwent martial arts and etiquette training.
+The series was directed by Zheng Weiwen and Chen Jialin, written by Yang Xia, Deng Yaoyu, Ma Jing and Guo Guangyun, and produced by Fang Feng, Yang Xia, Wang Chu and Liu Mingyi.
+Yang Xia and Ji Peng served as art directors.
+Filming for the series was held from April to August 2018, at the Hengdian World Studios and Guizhou.
+Two weeks before the filming, the cast gathered for script reading sessions and underwent martial arts and etiquette training.

-Due to the censorship in China, all BL content is removed from the drama and changes are made to the overall plot.
+Due to the censorship in China, explicit BL content is removed from the drama and changes are made to the overall plot.
 As the original novel was written in a "flashback" style, additional scenes had to be inserted to improve the flow of the story.
 Two versions of the script were prepared; one is told in the chronological order of story development, and the other is a narrative trajectory that follows the original novel.
 Finally, on the basis of not breaking the core of the original story, and to fully develop and layer the storyline, the team decided to adopt a mixture of both styles.
 To better fuse the different storylines together, the team decided to forgo traditional styles of filming, and more suspense was used in the lens composition settings.

-Despite being termed as "xianxia" drama, The Untamed includes many elements of traditional wuxia dramas, fused with a new style.
+Despite being termed as a xianxia drama, The Untamed includes elements of traditional wuxia dramas fused with a new style.
 Using traditional wuxia values such as "chivalry and courage", it allows the younger audience to better relate to the drama.

 Casting

-The casting director gave a special "character card" to each of the cast members; which includes detailed descriptions of the character such as the looks, height, clothing style and even specific details such as "Wei Wuxian has a natural smiling face".
+The casting director gave a special "character card" to each of the cast members, which includes detailed descriptions of the character such as the looks, height, clothing style and even specific details such as "Wei Wuxian has a natural smiling face".